char0n/vladimirgorej.com/_posts/2026-07-08-the-one-arazzo-condition-no-tool-can-evaluate-safely.md

 answer falls to the host language, and languages disagree: `[]` is truthy in JavaScript but falsy in Python (`bool([])` is `False`).
 This library runs on JavaScript, so `[]` passes; a Python runner could fail the very same condition.
 It's the ambiguous `=` all over again, just quieter: where the spec stays silent, two conformant runners can still diverge.
+I've since opened [an Arazzo spec issue](https://github.com/OAI/Arazzo-Specification/issues/517) to pin these truthiness rules down.

 ## Why this matters beyond Arazzo